jackdewinter/pymarkdown/README.md

 ## GitHub Pre Commit Hooks

 If you intend to use the PyMarkdown project as a linter for your GitHub Pre-Commit hooks, then refer to [this document](/docs/pre-commit.md) on how to set that up.
-Once setup, you can continue reading at the [How To Use section](#how-to-use) for more information on the options available for use in your Pre-Commit Hooks.
+Once configured, you can continue reading at the [How To Use section](#how-to-use) for more information on the options available for use in your Pre-Commit Hooks.

 ## Requirements